 If you’re going to bake bread using yeast, make it worth your while.
 These are worth it!
 Easy to make.
 Just like the ones from Baker’s Delight.
-But better – because they’re topped AND stuffed with cheese and bacon!
+But better – because these Cheese and Bacon Rolls are topped AND stuffed with cheese and bacon!

 I invited my mother over for brunch today.
 Wanting her to taste test a few things I was experimenting with.
 Well, truth be told, I was having a big cooking day and wanted a kitchen-hand.
 Within a few minutes of arriving and discovering the real reason I asked her over, she disappeared outside on the pretence of playing with my dog (works every time).
 When I peeked outside, there she was, laying back on my sun lounge.
 No dog toys in sight.

 When these Double Cheese and Bacon Rolls were ready, I called her inside.
 This is how the conversation went: